ajay9634/Ajay-prefix/README.md

 ## 🚨 Final Notice

-I will focus updates on components with issues.
+I will focus updates on 1.components of Ajay prefix.
 No more WCP uploads due to time and support limits.
-🙏 I need to focus on finding a real job.

 ---